Diffusion Models in Simulation-Based Inference: A Tutorial Review: Empirical Evaluation

 As the resolution increases, each field provides more modes and better-averaged statistics, allowing the summary network to more reliably extract the relevant features, which in turn leads to a lower overall NRMSE.
 Calibration error reveals a clearer hierarchy: at low resolutions, online-trained CMs yield the best-calibrated posteriors, whereas at higher resolutions, DM is the most robust choice, with FM typically in second place and CMs exhibiting noticeable miscalibration.
 Online training enhances calibration for all methods once the resolution exceeds $16 \times 16$, with online DM yielding the most stable performance across scales.

 In the high-dimensional case, where the whole field $\boldsymbol{\varphi}$ is treated as the target to be generated given $(\alpha, \log \sigma)$, we assess sample quality via C2ST accuracy (\autoref{fig:grf-overview}\refsubfigure{B}).
 Because C2ST is highly sensitive, performance is effectively ``hit or miss'': values near $50\%$ indicate that generated and simulated samples are difficult to distinguish, while higher values reflect detectable discrepancies.
 CM behaves worst in this regime: it performs reasonably at low resolution, but its C2ST accuracy deteriorates rapidly with increasing grid size, and online training further degrades its performance.
+For the largest resolution C2ST improves again, as the classification problem for the classifier becomes much harder.

 By contrast, FM and DM remain robust across scales and clearly benefit from online training, which reliably improves the C2ST score compared to the offline regime.
-Across scales (box plots), FM and DM both benefit from the higher simulation budget, with FM showing the most significant gap between online and offline training.
+Across scales (box plots), FM and DM both benefit from the higher simulation budget, with DM showing the largest gap between online and offline training.
+However, this gab vanishes for other backbones (\autoref{fig:app-grf-backbones}).
 Qualitative samples in \autoref{fig:grf-overview}\refsubfigure{C} support these findings: for fixed $\log \sigma$ and varying $\alpha$, both DM and FM closely track the change in dominant structure size seen in the GRF simulator outputs, whereas CM tends to struggle near the edges of the prior over $\alpha$, producing fields that are too coarse at small $\alpha$ and too fine at large $\alpha$ relative to prior predictions.

-\paragraph{Recommendations for practice} Overall, the GRF benchmark suggests that for low-dimensional inference, DM, FM, and CM achieve comparable NRMSE, but DM is the most reliable at higher resolutions, particularly with respect to calibration.
-For high-dimensional conditional generation, DMs and flow matching clearly outperform CMs and substantially benefit from online training, translating additional simulation budget into higher sample fidelity.
-CMs are attractive when inference-time constraints dominate: their sampling speed is orders of magnitude faster in our experiments, making them a viable option for coarse-resolution or latency-critical applications, albeit at the cost of reduced accuracy at large scales.
+\paragraph{Recommendations for practice} The new GRF benchmark with controllable dimensionality suggests that for low-dimensional inference, DM, FM, and CM achieve comparable NRMSE, but DM is the most reliable at higher resolutions, particularly with respect to calibration.
+For high-dimensional conditional generation, DMs and flow matching clearly outperform CMs and benefit from online training, translating additional simulation budget into higher sample fidelity.
+CMs are attractive when inference-time constraints dominate.
+Their sampling speed is orders of magnitude faster in our experiments, making them a viable option for coarse-resolution or latency-critical applications, albeit at the cost of reduced accuracy at larger scales.